beltoforion/openai-ghostwriter/README.md

 python ./ghostwriter.py -t "The Rise of AI generated Content" -tmpl ./template.html -o ai_content
 ```

-This will automatically use OpenAI's GPT-3 to automatically generate a web page including images for each chapter about the topic: "The Rise of AI generated Content"
+The command will create a HTML article about the topic "The Rise of AI generated Content".
+It will create and send the necessary API queries to OpenAI's servers and compile a web page complete with images.

 Example results can be found here: